 Kartoffelsalat mit Wurst is a traditional German Christmas dish for a few reasons.
 Firstly, it’s easy to make and doesn’t require a lot of ingredients.
-Also, there are many different ways to fix potato salad and the sausage can be any kind, usually smoked.
+Also, there are many ways to create a delicious German potato salad, and the sausage can be any kind, usually smoked.

 Not “Classic” but still Authentic German Christmas Food

-Baked Fish served with boiled potatoes and some steamed vegetables (low-fat Christmas food.)
+Baked Fish (carp) served with boiled potatoes and some steamed vegetables (low-fat German Christmas food.)

 Pitted apple, not peeled.
 The hole in the middle will be filled with raisins, honey, and chopped almonds.
 Bake in the oven for 20 minutes.

-If you’re lucky enough to find fresh chestnuts, you can roast them yourself at home.
-Just make sure to score the chestnuts before roasting, so that they don’t explode.
+You can roast them at home if you’re lucky enough to find fresh chestnuts.
+Just make sure to score the chestnuts before roasting so that they don’t explode.

 Marzipankartoffeln is a popular dish in Germany around Christmastime.
 They are ball-shaped marzipan that is rolled in cocoa powder, making them a delicious and festive treat.
 What makes them so great is that they are easy to make and taste great.